jeremenichelli/personal-site/posts/2015-08-15-using-web-fonts.md

 ### Solutions available today

 A couple of developers noticed these issues and created libraries that provide events that truly indicate the loading and active state of the font.
-The first one, <a href="https://github.com/zachleat/fontfaceonload" target="_blank">fontfaceonload</a> by <a href="https://github.com/zachleat" target="_blank">zachlet</a>.
+The first one, [fontfaceonload](<(//github.com/zachleat/fontfaceonload)>) by [Zach Leatherman](//twitter.com/zachleat).

-You still need to add your fonts via **@font-face** declaration or include the **link** tag in your page and later listen to an specific family of fonts to load.
+You still need to add your fonts via `@font-face` declaration or include the `link` tag in your page and later listen to an specific family of fonts to load.

 ```js
 FontFaceOnload('Oswald', {